 FEARLESS is a project designed to detect a wide range of risks with a single sensor unit, enhancing mobility and enabling elderly to take active part in the self-serve society by reducing their fears.
 Another main focus of this project is the lack of expertise at the supplier side and thus the integration of important parts of the supply chain (i.e. network of electricians and electric shops).

-The social alarm technology is increasingly deployed to provide non-institutionalized care and to promote an independent lifestyle for the elderly population.
-The actual low penetration of the technology is expected to offer growth opportunities to information and communications infrastructure providers, social alarm equipments suppliers as well as community service providers.
+The social alarm technology is increasingly deployed to provide non-institutionalised care and to promote an independent lifestyle for the elderly population.
+The actual low penetration of the technology is expected to offer growth opportunities to information and communications infrastructure providers, social alarm equipment suppliers as well as community service providers.

 The following technologies are proposed in the actual market:

 First-generation Alarms: These devices consist of a simple telephone unit and a pendant with a button that can be triggered when help is required by the user.
 The monitoring centre systems receive the call, which displays the caller’s identity and location, thereby enabling care staff to provide immediate response based on the level of urgency.